Shubham-Jani/Coding-Contest-Platform/README.md

 ```

-- Judge0 may not work properly and you may have to do this (in ubuntu)
+- Judge0 may not work properly because of judge0 only supporting cgroupsv1 and most systems now use cgroupsv2 you can solve this
+  in ubuntu using the command below
   ```bash
   sudo nano /etc/default/grub
   # edit this line, and save: